-Regional PAL staff should provide important transitional services for youth who are still in foster care.
-Someone from the PAL office, often called a PAL Staff or PAL Coordinator should be available to assist you and your caseworker as you prepare to transition.
-Regional PAL staff should participate in transition planning, assist in identifying and accessing regional education, employment and housing resources including, helping with problems getting identification documents, providing guidance in applying for higher education programs and applying for financial aid and more.
+Regional PAL workers should provide important transitional services for youth who are still in foster care.
+Someone from the PAL office, often called a PAL worker or PAL Coordinator should be available to assist you and your caseworker as you prepare to transition.
+Regional PAL workers should: participate in transition planning; explain your foster youth benefits; assist in identifying and accessing regional education, employment and housing resources; help with problems getting identification documents; provide guidance in applying for higher education programs, financial aid and more.